aaaaaa123456789/gb-debug-information/debuginfo.md

 about as many emulators with advanced enough debugging capabilities as to make use of debugging information of the kind described by this document.
 However, it is not the goal of this document to dictate a choice of language, toolchain or emulator.
-Rather, the purpose of this document is to describe a format that can integrate into both existing and new tools, so as to improve the debugging experience of developers across the board.
+Rather, the purpose of this document is to describe a format that can integrate into both existing and future tools, so as to improve the debugging experience of developers across the board.
-Therefore, the format described here is deliberately extensible and as agnostic about the choice of development and debugging environment as realistically possible; this document thus avoids using specific programming languages for the description of the format's contents, opting instead for structure and data tables that should be implementable in most languages used by toolchains and emulators.
+Therefore, the format described here is deliberately extensible and as agnostic about the choice of development and debugging environment as realistically possible; this document thus avoids using the syntax or semantics of specific programming languages for the description of the format's contents, opting instead for structure and data tables that should be implementable in most languages used by toolchains and emulators.

 The format is designed for ease of consumption over ease of generation.
 A consequence of this is that some data in the file may be redundant or harder to generate; the purpose is to speed up